AndreaLVR/CAST/rust_impl/native/README.md

     ```

 3.  **Configure Environment:**
-    Tell Cargo where vcpkg is located (replace path with yours).
+    Tell Cargo where vcpkg is located (replace path with your actual installation path).

     **PowerShell:**
     ```powershell